-If we look at the history of martial arts we will see, around the globe, on every continent, there are two main form of weaponless combat: wrestling and boxing.
+If we look at the history of martial arts we will see, around the globe, on every continent, there are two main form of weaponless combat: 1) some form of wrestling and 2) boxing.
 These two forms of fighting are the most natural and purest for humans.
 (With animals we find these forms of fighting also.)

 He was a big fan of Muhammed Ali, Kid Gavilan, Joe Louis, Jack Sharkey and Willie Pep.
 He could watch and study films about these fighters for many hours.